 Our curriculum adheres to the philosophy of world-renowned child therapist and infant specialist, Magda Gerber from RIE™ USA and the insightful research of Hungarian paediatrician Dr Emmi Pikler from Pikler-Lóczy.

 Covering all 6 learning domains as prescribed by the kindergarten framework, we strive to give children the greatest gift of all – the ability to think creatively.
-Helmed by Ms Nancy Lee Wong (Associate Lecturer with National Institute of Early Childhood of NTU), First Steps Preschool is Singapore’s leader in Early Years Education.
+Written and designed by Ms Nancy Lee Wong (Associate Lecturer with National Institute of Early Childhood of NTU), First Steps Preschool is Singapore’s leader in Early Years Education.

 Preschool Curriculum Highlights

 Children learn how different subjects relate to one another, using their knowledge to analyse and connect the dots, rather than simply memorise what’s been taught.

 As opposed to the traditional route learning methods, which kill creativity, we focus on creative writing and storytelling to help children build upon their wondrous imagination.

 Public speaking builds children’s confidence up and serves as the foundation for them to engage in meaningful discussion and debate their ideas.

 When moral education is sacrificed in pursuit of academic excellence, we end up with uninspiring bosses.
 Here, we teach children compassion, gratitude, patience and acceptance among other core values.

 Today is the start of your child’s journey to becoming tomorrow’s leader